 A few years later in Scotland, "John the "Candelar" was appointed to bring certain Scottish jewels and writings from Berwick to London in September 1296. "

 Early History of the Candelor family

-Another 190 words (14 lines of text) covering the years 1274, 1296, and 1330 are included under the topic Early Candelor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Candelor research.
+Another 167 words (12 lines of text) covering the years 1274, 1296, 1330, 1548, 1566 and 1567 are included under the topic Early Candelor History in all our PDF Extended History products and printed products wherever possible.

 Candelor Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Candelor have been found, including Chandler, Chandlers, Channdler, Channdlers, Candler, Chaundler and many more.

 Early Notables of the Candelor family (pre 1700)